Sywell Aerodrome

 Sywell Aerodrome (IATA: ORM, ICAO: EGBK) is the local aerodrome serving the towns of Northampton, Wellingborough, Kettering and Rushden, as well as wider Northamptonshire.
 The aerodrome is located 5 NM northeast of Northampton and was originally opened in 1928 on the edge of Sywell village.

 The aerodrome caters for private flying, flight training and corporate flights.
-There is one fixed-wing flying school, one microlight school and a helicopter school.
+There is a fixed-wing flying school, a microlight school and a helicopter school.
 The 1930s Art Deco hotel (built in 1934 as the Northamptonshire Aero Club clubhouse) has bar and restaurant facilities.
 Aviation related industries and businesses are also located at the aerodrome.
 A viewing area is provided for aircraft spotters where the airfield memorial is located.
 The Pilots' Mess cafe is also located on site and the large Hangar One venue hosts many events throughout the year.

-Northampton (Sywell) Aerodrome has a CAA Ordinary Licence (Number P496) that allows flights for the public transport of passengers or for flying instruction as authorised by the licensee (Sywell Aerodrome Limited).

 Second World War

 The aerodrome opened in 1928 and during the Second World War the aerodrome, as RAF Sywell, was used as a training facility (de Havilland Tiger Moths) and later an important centre for the repair of Vickers Wellington bombers; extensive sheds from this time still remain on the site.
 Sywell also produced nearly 100 Avro Lancasters from 1942 to 1943.
 Among the Second World War pilots who underwent training at Sywell were Pierre Clostermann and Paddy Finucane, who soloed here.

+The following units were here at some point: